-Participants earn three (3) academic semester credits, HSV 4350 (6350 grad); International Comparative Health Care in the Netherlands upon successful completion of the program.
+WMU academic credit will be awarded for IPE 3050 (6050 grad): Focus on Health Care (3 credits) upon successful completion of the program.
 This course is also approved for Area 4 General Education credit.
-Prior to departure, students are urged to work closely with the appropriate academic advisor(s) to determine how these credits will be counted towards their WMU degre requirements.
+Prior to participating in the program, students are urged to work closely with appropriate academic advisor(s) to determine how the credits will count toward their WMU degree requirements.

 Back to Top

 To access the complete program budget published at the top of this page, click here.
 Students should bring a copy of the program budget when they meet with their financial aid advisor to discuss funding for study abroad.

 Students applying for this program may be eligible for the Haenicke Institute for Global Education Study Abroad Scholarship.
 Apply online for this scholarship.

 Students eligible for federal or state financial aid may use their awards for studying abroad.
 After a student has been accepted to the program, they must complete required paperwork with WMU Financial Aid to apply financial aid to the program costs.
 It is the student's responsibility to complete the paperwork prior to departure and to maintain compliance with financial aid regulations while studying abroad (i.e., remain enrolled full-time).
 Non-WMU students must apply for financial aid through their home university.

 Please note: Disbursement of financial aid may not coincide with the start date of the program abroad, so plan ahead!
 Some out-of-pocket costs may occur prior to receiving financial aid disbursement for the semester, such as the program commitment fee, passport, airfare, immunizations, visa or residence permit fees (if applicable).
 These costs vary by program and WMU Study Abroad Specialists are available to answer questions about the program budget.